pymupdf/PyMuPDF/docs/pixmap.rst

       Rotate the pixmap by a multiple of 90 degrees or flip it horizontally or vertically.

       :arg int mode: ``mode`` is an integer to specify the desired action.
+Also see :ref:`PixmapTransformations`.
+The following values are supported:

          * 1: Pixmap.ROTATE_90 - rotate 90 degrees clockwise
          * 2: Pixmap.ROTATE_270 - rotate 270 degrees clockwise